-Siberian Huskies are a beautiful breed of dog, and most pet owners would love to own one.
-However, the cost of purchasing and maintaining this breed is substantial, and you need to consider it before proceeding with bringing one home.
+Siberian Huskies are beautiful dogs, and most pet owners would love to own one.
+However, the cost of purchasing and maintaining this breed can be substantial, and you’ll need take this into account.
+So, how much does a Husky cost?

 Summary of Husky Prices: